 - If you want your eggs cooked more uniformly, you can cook them over boiling water in a pot or Dutch oven.
 Add 1 cup of cold water and bring to a boil.

 Camping is all about enjoying the outdoors.
-One way to do that is by cooking your favourite meals over an open fire.
+One way to do that is by cooking your favorite meals over an open fire.
 But what about breakfast?
 Do you have to wake up early to cook bacon and eggs?

 Here are four tips for transporting eggs for camping: